 Between 2000 and 2019, Florida law enforcement agencies brought in $646 million from these seizures.
 The funds are used for equipment, community programs, investigation costs, and training.
 However, the largest portion in Florida—45% of the seized cash or property—is simply labeled “Other,” with no way to track those funds.
 The Institute of Justice is questioning this practice.

 The non-profit Institute based in Arlington, Virginia has filed a class action suit on behalf of three victims of this kind of “policing for profit.”
 The organization’s attorneys are pointing at the state of Florida as the biggest culprit.
 That state took in more money than any other in 2018 by seizing property from citizens never charged with a crime.
 The money is never returned, and police agencies aren’t able to account for nearly half of the funds.

-In November 2020, Jones was notified that she would be getting her money back.
+In November 2020, she was notified that she would be getting her money back.
 The DEA gave no explanation for its actions.

-“I knew that I hadn’t done anything but it was like guilty until proven innocent,” Jones said.
+“I knew that I hadn’t done anything but it was like guilty until proven innocent,” she said.
 “The law needs to be changed.”

 If you need help retrieving funds or property confiscated by the TSA, DEA, or any other law enforcement agency, contact an attorney.

 Has your lawful property been seized using asset forfeiture?
 Contact Brian Silber, P.A. to set up a free initial consultation and work with one of South Florida’s most experienced civil asset forfeiture defense attorneys.